risanomura110/furima-29178/README.md

 ### Association

-- belongs_to :seller
+- has_one :seller
-- belongs_to :buyer
+- has_one :buyer
 - has_many :comments